Chaggerty1994/BlackHoodie-Client/README.md

   - To use React, and Material UI to build the website true to its original design and be fully functional
   - To use and gain a deeper understanding of CSS grid and Material UI's image list components
   - Build a functioning API with Python / Django to manage the data and requests for the application
+  - gain a deeper understanding of and properly execute many to many relationships with my database

 ### Wire-Frames: